Erdogan tells Turks to buy free-falling lira as Trump doubles metals tariffs

 The lira TRYTOM=D3 has been falling on worries about Erdogan's influence over monetary policy and worsening relations with the United States.
 That turned into a rout on Friday, with the lira diving more than 18 percent on the day and more than 40 percent this year to a new record low after Trump took steps to punish Turkey in a wide-ranging dispute.

-Trump said he had authorized higher tariffs on imports from Turkey, imposing a 20 percent duty on aluminum and 50 percent one on steel.
+Trump said he had authorised higher tariffs on imports from Turkey, imposing a 20 percent duty on aluminium and 50 percent one on steel.
 The lira, he noted on Twitter, “slides rapidly downward against our very strong Dollar!”

 “Our relations with Turkey are not good at this time!” he said in an early morning post.